The Keynesian Consumption function expresses the level of consumer spending depending on three factors.

 Shift in the Consumption Function

-In this diagram, the consumption function has shifted to the right.
+In this diagram, the consumption function has shifted to the upwards (to the left.
 (C1 to C2).
-This means consumers are spending a smaller % of their income.
-This could be due to a fall in property prices which decrease consumer confidence and lead to lower consumer spending.
+This means consumers are spending a higher % of their income.
+This could be due to a rise in property prices which increases consumer confidence and lead to higher consumer spending.

 In this diagram, the consumption function has become steeper.
-This means the value of c (MPC) has increased.
-Therefore, people are spending a higher % of income.
-This could be due to rising confidence and easier availability of credit.
+This means the value of b (MPC) has increased.
+Therefore, people are spending a higher % of their additional income.
+This could be due to rising confidence, lower saving and easier availability of credit.

 In the real world people are influenced by other factors

-- Behavourial factors – e.g. people may be influenced by general optimism
+- Behavioural factors – e.g. people may be influenced by general optimism.